 Illiger's macaws are playful, friendly birds that enjoy human interaction.
 When handfed as babies and raised in loving, attentive homes, these intelligent birds will bond strongly with their owners.

 Many people note that the connection is so strong that the bird will mimic the person's emotions.
 If their owner is sad or happy, the bird will often follow suit.
 It's important to try and maintain an even temperament yourself if you want that to reflect in your rather compassionate bird.

 The birds require a lot of mental stimulation and they like to stay busy.
-They want to be part of the action in a home and will often wander around looking for something that peaks their interest or sit on a shoulder to see what you're doing.
+They want to be part of the action in a home and will often wander around looking for something that piques their interest or will sit on a shoulder to see what you're doing.
 Their curiosity and quick wits also help them respond quickly to positive training techniques.

 While Illiger's macaws aren't known to be particularly loud, they are still macaws and they do vocalize.
 Their call is often compared to a crow and you can expect greetings as well as attention-getting calls when they want to play.
 Some owners have found the noise to be too much.